bouli/ohmyscrapper/README.md

 This project aims to create a text-based scraper containing links to create a final PDF with general information about job openings.

-> This project is using [uv](https://docs.astral.sh/uv/getting-started/installation/#standalone-installer) by default.

 ## Scope

 - Read texts;